Call of Duty: Warzone 2.0 - How to find and use Rebreathers in DMZ

 Rebreathers are a valuable item you can use while playing Call of Duty: Warzone 2.0’s DMZ playlist.
 The item has the chance to appear while exploring the map, but you might need to go out of your way to get it if you don’t get lucky.

-The item can be exceptionally useful, but it’s somewhat situational.
+Rebreathers can be exceptionally useful, but it’s somewhat situational.
 It’s the type of item that you’ll want to have in your equipment when you’re up against a wall.
-Here’s what you need to know about how to find Rebreathers and how to use them in Call of Duty: Warzone 2.0’s DMZ.
+Here’s what you need to know about how to find and use Rebreathers in Call of Duty: Warzone 2.0’s DMZ.

 Where to find Rebreathers in DMZ